-The Horticultural flora is the first comprehensive account of its kind in Australia, and takes advantage of the resources and expertise at the Royal Botanic Gardens Melbourne.
+The Horticultural flora is the first comprehensive account of its kind in Australia, and takes advantage of the resources and expertise at Royal Botanic Gardens Victoria.
 Plant descriptions are in non-technical language and there are extensive identification aids, including over 3,000 diagnostic line drawings.

 Detail provided includes: the range of available cultivars (with descriptions and details of their origin when known); specialists societies and their journals; the places and people that hold important plant collections; and the localities and brief history of outstanding specimen trees.

 - Spencer, R.D.
 (1995–2005).
 A horticultural flora of south-eastern Australia, vols.
 1–5.
 University of New South Wales Press, Sydney.

 Staff at Royal Botanic Gardens Victoria are currently working towards producing an online version of the Horticultural flora, which will be available in 2016.

 Plant names is a plain English guide to the use of plant names and the conventions for writing them as governed by the International Code of Nomenclature for algae, fungi and plants and the International Code of Nomenclature for Cultivated Plants.
 It covers the naming of wild plants, plants modified by humans, why plant names change, their pronunciation and hints to help remember them.
 The final section provides a detailed guide to websites and other published resources useful to people using plant names.